shakacode/react_on_rails/docs/additional-reading/heroku-deployment.md

 + `12factor` gem: required by Heroku if using a version before Rails 5 (see their [README](https://github.com/heroku/rails_12factor#rails-5) for more information if upgrading from a lower version)
 + `'puma'` gem: recommended Heroku webserver
 + `config/puma.rb`: Puma webserver config file
-+ `lib/tasks/assets.rake`: This rake task file is provided by the generator regardless of whether the user chose Heroku Deployment as an option.
-It is highlighted here because it is helpful to understand that this task is what generates your JavaScript bundles in production.
-Previously, users of this gem had to create a file `lib/tasks/assets.rake` to modify the Rails precompile task to deploy assets for production.
-However, we add this automatically in newer versions of React on Rails.
-If you need to customize this file, see [lib/tasks/assets.rake from React on Rails](https://github.com/shakacode/react_on_rails/blob/master/lib/tasks/assets.rake) as an example.

 ## More details on precompilation using webpack to create JavaScript assets
 This is how the rake task gets modified.
 You should be able to call `clear_prerequisites` and setup your own custom precompile if needed.